-Scott Schumacher enters his sixth season as the Buccaneers athletic director and head men's basketball coach.
+Scott Schumacher enters his seventh season as the Buccaneers athletic director and head men's basketball coach.

-During 2016-17, Schumacher oversaw a Buccaneer athletic department that captured national championships in cheer and dance, and saw its volleyball, women's basketball, men's basketball, softball, and baseball teams make trips to the Region XIV tournament.
-Blinn has captured 36 national championships since 1987 and 10 national championships under Schumacher while appearing in 15 national tournaments.
+During 2017-18 Schumacher oversaw a Buccaneer athletic department that captured national championships in cheer and dance, and saw its volleyball, women's basketball, men's basketball, softball, and baseball teams make trips to the Region XIV tournament, and its football team play in the El Toro Bowl.
+Blinn has captured 38 national championships since 1987 and 12 national championships under Schumacher while appearing in 15 national tournaments.

-Schumacher has coached 12 NJCAA All-Americans with more than 70 of his players signing Division I scholarships and more than 20 of his players have gone on to play professionally.
-He has had the privilege to coach an SEC conference player of the year, a Big 12 Tournament MVP, a Big Sky Tournament MVP and an NCAA slam dunk champion
+Schumacher has coached 12 NJCAA All-Americans with more than 80 of his players signing Division I scholarships and more than 25 of his players have gone on to play professionally.
+He has had the privilege to coach an SEC conference player of the year, a Big 12 Tournament MVP, a Big Sky Tournament MVP, and an NCAA slam dunk champion.

 In addition to his duties as a head coach, Schumacher has also served two terms as president of the NJCAA Basketball Coaches Association, a position voted upon by his colleagues.
 During his time with the association, he was the committee chair for the NJCAA Basketball Coaches Hall of Fame selection committee.
 As the president, he began the NJCAA Basketball Coaches All-Star game, which is now played during the prestigious basketball coaching clinic held annually in Las Vegas.
 For his work, the Scott Schumacher Sportsmanship Award is given annually to an all-star participant.
 He is currently serving on the Board of Directors for the Texas Association of Basketball Coaches.